Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances: The Surfaces of Resonant TNOs

+To better demonstrate the different surfaces between the different populations, Figure \ref{fig:PCcumul} shows the cumulative fraction of TNOs in each group with particular PC$^1_{grJ}$ and PC$^2_{grJ}$ values.
+The cumulative PC$^2_{grJ}$ plot highlights the differences between the different populations, and also shows that small changes in the precise location of the cut between FaintIR and BrightIR (PC$^2_{grJ}=-0.13$) would change the classification of a few objects right near the division, but would not affect the overall PC$^2_{grJ}$ distribution of each dynamical classification.
 The distribution of PC$^1_{grJ}$ values on the left in Figure \ref{fig:PCcumul} does show different distributions for the dynamically excited objects and cold classical objects, but is less useful for diagnostic purposes.
-The value of PC$^1_{grJ}$ is related to the spectral slope an object would have if it was directly on the reddening line, so the cumulative value of PC$^1_{grJ}$ is similar to the spectral gradient plots in previous work \citep[e.g.][]{Sheppard2012}.
+The value of PC$^1_{grJ}$ is related to the spectral slope an object would have if it was directly on the reddening line, so the cumulative value of PC$^1_{grJ}$ has similarities to the spectral gradient plots in previous work \citep[e.g.][]{Sheppard2012}.
 The resonant object outliers in the color-color plot, particularly the 4:3 and 2:1 deep in the cold classical clump, are not at all obvious in the cumulative PC$^1_{grJ}$ distributions.